All trading actions can be done in the Trading Dashboard. The panel where you can place orders is by default on the bottom left, named Order Entry.

 Fill out the Quantity field.
 This is how much you want to buy or sell.
 Placing a market order means you agree to buy or sell at market price, so there is no price choosing here.

 You can check the price on top of the dashboard, or in the Orderbook on the right.
-The lowest price in red is the best market ask (how much you will spend to buy 1 XRP for this example, or how much people are asking for 1 XRP).
-The highest price in green is the best market bid (how much you can get from selling 1 XRP, or how much people are bidding for 1 XRP).
+The lowest price in red is the best market ask (how much you will spend to buy 1 ETH for this example, or how much people are asking for 1 ETH).
+The highest price in green is the best market bid (how much you can get from selling 1 ETH, or how much people are bidding for 1 ETH).
 Market orders are executed with these prices.
-The difference between them (0.00005 BTC in the screenshot) is called spread.
+The difference between them (0.05016 BTC in the screenshot) is called spread.
 The bigger the spread, the more volatile the market.

-Now let's say we place a buy market order for 1 XRP.
-Put 1 in Quantity field and click Buy.
+Now let's say we place a buy market order for 0.01 ETH.
+Put 0.01 in Quantity field and click Buy.
 Dashboard will ask you to confirm your order, so do give it a check before clicking Submit Order.

-This is the system confirmation that you have placed a market order successfully for 1 XRP at 0.00008 BTC.
-Click Dismiss to close it.
+This is the system confirmation that you have placed a market order successfully for 0.01 ETH at 0.12497 BTC.
+Click the gray x button to dismiss.

-Now you can see that your balance has changed, to 1 XRP and 0.01591 BTC (top left).
-On the right of the dashboard, the order we just placed is reflected in the Orders block, with a "filled" status.
-Its execution is right below in the Executions block.
+Now you can see that your balance has changed, to 0.01 ETH and 0.01474518 BTC (top left).
+On the right of the dashboard, the order we just placed is reflected in the Orders tab, with a "filled" status.

 Note that in all orders, slippage can happen.